 The use of data analytics has become the norm as legal agencies adjust to the information age.
 According to Thomson Reuters, 68% of legal firms now use some form of data analytics technology for both case research and company growth.
 Given the breadth of information that the legal field naturally entails, this type of analysis usually involves big data automation.
-For example, the best law firms often use software to research the history and laws that can benefit a client’s unique case.
+For example, the firms listed under the Best Law Firms often use software to research the history and laws that can benefit a client’s unique case.
 This is one of the best ways to get an edge over the competition.
 Law professionals can also use data software to customize directions given to their legal assistants.

 Predictive software has the added bonus of providing insight into loopholes or potential problems long before they arise.
 This allows a law consultancy to tackle immediate challenges without compromising long-term goals.
 Using streamlined data analytics is among the top ways to improve the collection and interpretation of legal information.

 Another rising trend is that law consultancies can now take a more personalized approach to customer service.
 In a conventional legal consultancy, much of the focus is often on invested hours or billable input.
 For many professionals, this emphasis on billable hours is necessary for a legal business to survive.
 Unfortunately, the focus on time investment often took precedence over client satisfaction.

 Moreover, the traditional approach can be counter intuitive since the lack of retention makes clients more likely to look elsewhere for help with any future cases.
 The good news is that improved technology can help law consultancies offer a more client-oriented approach to every case.
 This streamlined approach can include digital access to client portals, personalized logins, and video conferencing.
 Some law consultancies now offer legal glossaries and a la carte catalogs so clients can customize their experiences and take advantage of applicable laws or statutes.